 The Compress Pictures feature reduces the size of all inserted pictures in the presentation in a single step.
 It does so by reducing the picture resolution to the amount needed for the type of output you specify (E-mail, Screen, or Print).
 Picture resolution is measured in PowerPoint in pixels per inch, or ppi.
 This roughly translates to dots per inch (dpi) on a printout.
 A computer screen shows 96 pixels per inch, so you do not need higher resolution than that if you are only showing your presentation on-screen.
 However, if you are distributing the presentation in other forms, a higher resolution might be appropriate.

 To reduce the resolution and compress images within PowerPoint 2016 for Windows, follow these steps:

 - Open the presentation, navigate to any slide that contains a picture and select it.
-This brings up the Picture Tools Format contextual tab on the Ribbon as shown in Figure 1 (highlighted in red).
+This brings up the Picture Tools Format contextual tab on the Ribbon as shown in Figure 1 (highlighted in blue).

 Figure 1: Picture Tools Format tab

 - Within the Picture Tools Format tab, click the Compress Pictures button, as shown highlighted in red within Figure 2.

 Figure 2: Compress Pictures button

 - Doing so opens the Compress Pictures dialog box, as you can see in Figure 3.

 - The Compress Pictures dialog box is divided into two sections: Compression options and Resolution.
 Note that some options within the Resolution section might not be available for selection (greyed out); this is because the inserted picture has already been compressed.
 Options within both of these sections are explained below:

 - This check-box, when selected enables you to compress just the selected picture.
 If you want to compress all the pictures in the presentation, make sure you deselect this check-box, as you can see highlighted in red within Figure 4.